riceissa/issarice.com/wiki/resources-for-the-university-of-washington.md

 [^anec]: I have often done this and have gotten a lot of useful information.

 Please [let me know](contact) if there are any other good resources or if there are mistakes (e.g. broken links) here.
-I also have a mirror of this [on Quora](https://riceissa.quora.com/Resources-for-UW), so feel free to suggest edits on there, which can then be transferred to here.
+I also have a mirror of this page [on Quora](https://riceissa.quora.com/Resources-for-UW) (but I will only update the content here), so feel free to suggest edits on there, which can then be transferred to here.
-This page is also hosted on GitHub, so feel free to send corrections using pull requests.
+This page is also [hosted on GitHub](https://github.com/riceissa/issarice.com/blob/master/wiki/resources-for-the-university-of-washington.md) like the rest of this site, so feel free to send corrections using pull requests.

 Note that even if you’re not logged in on Quora, adding `/?share=1` to the end of the URL allows you to view *all* answers, not just the first one.